stovmascript/react-native-version/README.md

     -h, --help                   output usage information
     -V, --version                output the version number
     -a, --amend                  Amend the previous commit.
-Also updates the latest Git tag to point to the amended commit.
 This is done automatically when react-native-version is run from the "version" or "postversion" npm script.
 Use "--never-amend" if you never want to amend.
+Also, if the previous commit is a valid npm-version commit, react-native-version will update the Git tag pointing to this commit.
     --skip-tag                   For use with "--amend", if you don't want to update Git tags.
 Use this option if you have git-tag-version set to false in your npm config or you use "--no-git-tag-version" during npm-version.
     -A, --never-amend            Never amend the previous commit.
     -b, --increment-build        Only increment build number.